neeilan/flowchart/README.md

 Any element with a `class` attribute of `fc-card` is treated as one of the views within your flowchart or decision tree.

 We can specify our main (initial) view by assigning it an `id` of __`fc-main`__.
 This is the first page in your flowchart-y application that the user will see.
-Based on what they select from inside this div, the next appropriate view will be rendered.
+Based on what they select from inside this `<div>`, the next appropriate view will be rendered.

     <div class = "fc-card" id="fc-main">